 An estimated two billion dollars are lost each year due to computer crimes.
-These include victims of all types, from a private individual to powerful corporations.
-Criminals will use computers to store their own records and will use them to gain personal data about others.
-There are many sources accessible through the internet or modem connections which contain information such as social security numbers, bank account information, credit card account numbers, passwords, and even credit histories.
-With this information, criminals can spend your money or impersonate you and it may be months before you even become aware something is wrong.
+These include victims of all types, from private individuals to powerful corporations.
+Criminals will use computers to store their own records and gain personal data about others.
+Many sources, accessible through the internet or modem connections, contain information such as social security numbers, bank account information, credit card account numbers, passwords, and even credit histories.
+With this information, criminals can spend your money or impersonate you, and it may be months before you even become aware something is wrong.

 Why People Become Computer Criminals

-Though each computer criminal will have their own reasons for breaking the law, there are several basic reasons why people choose to break the law.
-They include profit of some type (be it through theft, extortion, or selling favors), a thrill, mental illness, ignorance of the law, or desperation.
-Obviously however, a gain of some type is going to be the first and foremost cause of computer crime.
-They may see a chance to alter or create their own financial records, change or create another person’s records for a fee, or steal information for their own use.
-Software piracy is probably the most common and over-looked computer crime.
+There are several basic reasons why computer criminals break the law, including profit, a thrill, mental illness, ignorance of the law, or desperation.
+Obviously, some type of gain is the foremost cause of computer crime.
+Criminals may see a chance to alter or create their own financial records, change or create another person’s records for a fee, or steal information for their own use.
+Software piracy is probably the most common and overlooked computer crime.

 Identity theft is a growing problem nationwide.
 Here are some tips to help avoid becoming a victim.